Caspian red deer: Description

 The Caspian red deer is around 4 ft 6 in tall, and can weigh 500 to 700 lbs.
 Their antlers are around 4 ft in length, and 6 in in girth.
 Its coat is dark gray, except in the summer, when it is a dark brown.
 They shed their antlers in late winter and their new antlers reach full growth in late summer.
 One, occasionally two, fawns are born in mid-spring.
 The fawns are reddish brown with white spots.

 Ecology and behaviour

 The Caspian red deer is a social and primarily nocturnal animal.
 It eats a variety of grasses and leaves and occasionally berries and mushrooms.

 Domestication

-The Caspian red deer has been domesticated recently.
+The Caspian red deer has been domesticated in the 2nd century.

 Threats

 Within Russia, the Caspian red deer has been hunted for velvet antlers since the 1930s.
 Historically, demand for velvet antlers from Asia was met by organized deer farms in the Soviet Union.
 Hunting by humans have been noted as the cause for decreases in population.
 The approximate number of Caspian red deer in eastern Georgia dropped from 2,500 in 1985 to 880 in 1994.
-Their primary predators include Persian leopards and, to a lesser extent, wolves and brown bears.
+Their primary predators include Caucasian leopards and, to a lesser extent, wolves and brown bears.
 In the past they were also hunted by the now-extinct Caspian tiger.